Winners and losers of Jeremy Hunt’s 2023 Autumn Statement

 - Oops!Something went wrong.Please try again later.

-Jeremy Hunt, the Chancellor, is delivering his Autumn Statement this afternoon.
+Jeremy Hunt, the Chancellor, delivered his Autumn Statement this afternoon.
 We explain who can expect to gain financially from his announcements – and who is likely to lose out.
-Predictions will be replaced with reports of what the Chancellor says as his statement proceeds.

 Winners